NickEsColR/AppClima-API-JavaScript/README.md

 Feel free to explore and utilize these modifications to enhance your weather searching experience.

+### React usage

+Another enhancement is the React library to make components reactive.
+Some of the hooks used are

+* **useState** to allow re-rendering of components.

+* **useRef** to allow the re-rendering of wetherCard component

 ## Getting Started

 To run the project locally, follow these steps: